threefoldtech/info_grid/labs/docs/documentation/dashboard/deploy/applications/openwebui.md

 This Open WebUI is deployed alongside with Ollama.
 To add Ollama models to Open WebUI, follow those steps:

-- Click on your username icon at the bottom left of the screen
+- Click on the username icon
 - Select `Admin Panel`
 - Select `Settings` then `Models`
 - Click on the button `Manage Models`